 Awards & Honors

 - Cheng was recognized by Best Doctors in America (Best Doctors Inc.), 70 Best Pain Management Physicians in the US (Becker's ASC Review), and Top Doctors (International Association of Anesthesiologists), one of 25 Great Physicians in Ohio (Becker's Review), and one of Top 10 Anesthesiologists in Cleveland (Vitals).
 He has received Life-time Achievement Award (Marquis Who's Who, 2018), Patients' Choice Awards for 5 consecutive years (Vitals), Most Compassionate Doctor Award (Vitals), among more than 50 honors from academic, societal, and governmental agencies.
-As a principle investigator, his research has been consistently funded in the last 18 years by grants from the National Institutes of Health, the Department of Defense, and other funding agencies.
-As an educator, he has trained more than 100 postdoctoral fellows, clinical research fellows, and clinical fellows.
 His achievements in education have been commended by the ACGME and the Cleveland Clinic Education Institute and recognized by a Certification of Distinguished Development from the Cleveland Clinic.
 His pain fellowship program is the recipient of American Academy of Pain Medicine Pain Medicine Fellowship Excellence Award.
 He was recognized as Staff of the Year Award, Pain Medicine, and Best Teacher Award, Department of Pain Management, Anesthesiology Institute, Cleveland Clinic, 2015.

 Innovations & Patents